Clinical Pastoral Education Options

 Students who complete CPE successfully at VCU receive both academic credit and CPE credit.
-Thus, applicants must submit both an and an application to the Graduate School at VCU (VCU Graduate School Application).
+Thus, applicants must submit both an ACPE department application and an application to the Graduate School at VCU (VCU Graduate School Application - SLATE).
+All applicants must create an account in SLATE to apply.
 All applications for VCU and the Department of Patient Counseling are required.
 The Department of Patient Counseling offers two degree programs: the Post Baccalaureate Certificate in Patient Counseling and the Master of Science degree in Patient Counseling.
 Students should apply for the desired program according to the following criteria:

 Students interested in a Level I Unit of ACPE Clinical Pastoral Education (formerly Introductory CPE) should apply for the Post Baccalaureate Certificate in Patient Counseling Program.

 Students with one or more completed units of ACPE Clinical Pastoral Education may apply for the Master of Science degree program in Patient Counseling.
 Students will complete three or four units of CPE depending on admission to one of three educational tracks.
 Students interested in supervisory education will complete nine (9) units of supervisory education CPE.